python-lapidary/lapidary-render/docs/json-schema.md

 1. If `enum` is in `anyOf` sub-schemas, the values are summed as sets.

-1. If `enum` is in `oneOf` sub-schemas, only the values that occur once can be validated.
+1. If `enum` is in `oneOf` sub-schemas, only the values that occur once can be validated (not implemented, since Lapidary treats as just another anyOf).

 ## `enum` as `Literal`